tjvantoll/www.tjvantoll.com/README.markdown

 Generated content for my blog at <http://tjvantoll.com>.
 The blog was generated using [Octopress](http://octopress.org) which is based on [Jekyll](https://github.com/mojombo/jekyll/wiki).
 Take a look at the [source branch](https://github.com/tjvantoll/tjvantoll.github.com/tree/source) for the full source files.
 Everything here is completely open source, feel free to look around and see what I've done.

-The contents of the _posts folder are copyrighted by me TJ VanToll.
+The contents of the _posts folder (i.e. the posts themselves) are copyrighted by me, TJ VanToll.
 Everything else is free to use, copy, or whatever.
 Attribution is appreciated but not required.